ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 #### **Sea Captain**<sup>E</sup>

 #### **Armiger**<sup>UAH</sup>
+Armigers take pride in their armor and learn to use it to deflect attacks that might otherwise prove lethal.
+Masters of defense, these fighters create, mend, and maintain their own shields and suits of armor.
+Where many warriors enter battle hoping to make quick work of their enemies, Armigers focus on outlasting their foes rather than quickly dispatching them.
 #### **Combat Medic**<sup>UAH</sup>
+A Combat Medic knows how to create carnage as well as any other fighter, but also learns to deal with the aftermath.
+These fighters know how to quickly assess a situation to determine where they are most needed, and how to use materials on hand for feats of medical skill that save lives.
 #### **Crusader**<sup>UAH</sup>
+Archetypal Crusaders faithfully execute the will and enforce the ideologies of their deities, their martial prowess augmented by divine magic.
+Crusaders specialize in abjuration and evocation magic to better protect the allies of their god and destroy their god’s enemies.
+A crusader’s greatest ambition is to build an army of faithful devotees and bring the word of their deity to all.
 #### **Gladiator**<sup>UAH</sup>
+You’ve turned life or death combat into a form of entertainment.
+While other fighters focus on honing their skills to get the job done, gladiators combine martial prowess with crowd-pleasing.
+The only thing you love more than a good fight is a big audience cheering you on.
+You’ve learned to challenge your opponents to one-on-one combat and leverage your natural showmanship for advantage in combat.
 #### **Gunslinger**<sup>UAH</sup>
+You are one of a rare new breed of fighters in the world.
+Gunslingers master the use of firearms as they wrestle with their place in society, wander the world, and settle personal grudges.
+These fighters use new technology to do battle, but the reasons they fight are timeless.
+Gunslingers live by a code, though whether that code gives them free reign to terrorize the local town or demands they protect it at all costs depends on the path they choose for themselves.
+When you live and die by the gun, you’re a gunslinger.
 #### **Seafarer**<sup>UAH</sup>
+The seafarer has gone by many a name, depending on the nature of their time upon the sea.
+Mariner, bluejacket, sea dog — all of these hearty sailors are tied together by a life on the waters and the trials it puts one through.
+The seafarer is not always the most practiced fighter, but what they lack in expertise they make up for in camaraderie.
+A sailor knows how to bond with their fellow crew to finish a task, and their shanty songs keep morale high through even the roughest battle.
 #### **The Spirit Fused**<sup>(OTG)</sup>
 Those who take on the moniker of a spirit-fused fighter do not normally do so by choice but rather by circum- stance.
 Because to become a spirit-fused fighter, you must first become the vessel of a dying spirit, a task that can’t be accomplished by choice, as no one truly understands how or why this occurs.